ralphjsmit/ralphjsmit/README.md

 I'm an 18yo developer and I'm an enthusiastic Laravel developer.

 Usually I spend my time doing freelance work and my university study (Business Economics).
 In the meantime I also write about PHP, Laravel, Tailwind & more on my personal blog, [ralphjsmit.com](https://ralphjsmit.com).
+(If you're interested, subscribe to my newsletter to occassionally receive an email with some updates.)

 <!--
 **ralphjsmit/ralphjsmit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.